davidsrrose/profile/pages/projects/examining_the_perfect_shuffle.md

 # Examining the 'Perfect' Shuffle

- If you shuffle a deck of cards *perfectly*, will the deck return to the start order?
+If you shuffle a deck of cards *perfectly*...

+Will the deck return to the start order?

 How many shuffles would that take?

  Let's find out.